cristinaponcela/cristinaponcela.github.io/_posts/2025-11-11-Technical SEO: Localized Pages, Backlinks, Indexing and More.md

 image: "https://raw.githubusercontent.com/cristinaponcela/cristinaponcela.github.io/refs/heads/main/assets/img/StreamYard/SEO/seo.png"
 ---

 Recently, the team decided to focus on our SEO scores, and find ways in which we could improve them.
-Since I was the designated person for this, I had to learn a bunch about indexing pages, sitemaps, canonical and hreflangs, and so in in just a week.
+Since I was the designated person for this, I learned a bunch about indexing pages, sitemaps, canonical and hreflangs, and so in just a week.

 The first clear point that stood out was that we didn't have localized pages - only the default english one was indexed, which was probably damaging our image and score.
 However, we knew that creating separate pages for each language would be a maintenance nightmare, and so much unnecessary work.
 It was up to me to find a cheap, clever workaround for this.